Who can take the exam?

 Can I take the exam next year or retake the exam if I don’t pass?

 - Unfortunately, no. The exam is only available to current students of the course and cannot be retaken in the future.
+Nor can students retake the CopyrightX course.

 How do students usually fare on the exam?